institut-de-genomique/LocoGSE/README.md

 ```
 LocoGSE --list_fastq merge_fastq.txt \
   --ref_prot database --output output_dir/ \
-  -l name_prot_length.tsv -f Asteraceae --threads 4 \
+   -f Asteraceae --threads 4 \
   --picog yes --cleaning_output yes
 ```

 With this command, LocoGSE maps each sample in `merge_fasts.txt` on the protein database with 4 cpus.
-After a filtering step, it searches in the database the slope which is associated at Asteracea family.
-Moreover, it estimates the size of the genome sample in picogram and it cleans the output directory (`output_dir`) to keep only the list of deviant genes and the size.
+After a filtering step, it searches in the database the slope which is associated with the Asteracea family and estimates the size of the genome sample in picograms.
+Then, the the output directory (`output_dir`) is cleaned  to keep only the calculated depth and estimated genome size.

+## Calibration

+The first calibration was performed on a set of 430 plants as described in [Guenzi-Tiberi et al](https://www.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2024.1328966/full).

+The calibration was updated in december 2024 to use a set of 1474 samples released by the [PhyloAlps project](https://www.ebi.ac.uk/ena/browser/view/PRJEB85061) and for which a known 1Cx genome size was obtained from Kew plant C-values database [ Kew plant C-values database](https://cvalues.science.kew.org/) in order to cover more plant lineages, especially gymnosperms and pteridophytes
+.
+The calibration data are available at this [link](https://github.com/user-attachments/files/18560451/DATA_CALIBRATION_V2.csv).

+In case one wants to use the calibration slopes described in [Guenzi-Tiberi et al.](https://www.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2024.1328966/full) , they can be downloaded [here](https://github.com/user-attachments/files/18560444/LocoGSE_PlantFamilies.CoeffRegression.V1.txt) and provided to LocoGSE with the option "--slope-file"

-## For information on how to calibrate the method, please read the [wiki](https://github.com/institut-de-genomique/LocoGSE/wiki/Home)
+## For information on how to calibrate the method for other lineages, please read the [wiki](https://github.com/institut-de-genomique/LocoGSE/wiki/Home)